Privacy Notice: Your information, your rights

 Data protection laws give individuals rights in respect of the personal information that we hold about you.
 These are:

-1. To be informed why, where and how we use your information.
+- To be informed why, where and how we use your information (right to be informed)

-3. To ask for information to be corrected if inaccurate or incomplete.
+- To ask for information to be corrected if inaccurate or incomplete (right to rectification)

-4. To ask for your information to be erased or removed (this does not apply to an individual’s health or care record or for public health or scientific research reasons).
+- To ask for your information to be erased or removed (the right to erasure) (this does not apply to an individual’s health or care record or for public health or scientific research reasons).

-5. To ask us to restrict the use of your information.
+- To ask us to restrict the use of your information (the right to restrict processing)

-6. To ask us to copy or transfer your information to other providers in a safe and secure way, without impacting the quality of the information.
+- To ask us to copy or transfer your information to other providers in a safe and secure way, without impacting the quality of the information (the right to data portability)

-7. To object to how your information is used.
+- To object to how your information is used in certain circumstances (the right to object)

-8. To challenge any decisions made without human Intervention (automated decision making).
+- To challenge any decisions made without human Intervention (automated decision making) (the right not to be subjected to automated decision-making)

 N.B.
 The Trust does not undertake automated decision-making or profiling of your personal information.
-The only exception to this is sometimes during radiology imaging or radiology procedures.
-Please see the tab above How does the Trust use my information for further information.
+There are some situations where we use artificial intelligence.
+Please see the tab Does the Trust use Artificial intelligence?

 Also, your information is not processed overseas.